Baahubali: The Beginning: Home media

 Arka Media Works gave the satellite rights to Star Maa and the Malayalam dubbed version was also given the satellite rights to Mazhavil Manorama.
 The Tamil version was given to Jaya TV.
 The Kannada dubbed version was given to Colors Kannada.
 The Hindi dubbed version was given the satellite rights to Sony Max.
 The Odia dubbed version of this movie was given to Zee Sarthak.
-The Bhojpuri dubbed version of the movie was later given to Bhojpuri Cinema.
+The Bhojpuri dubbed version of the movie was later given to Bhojpuri Cinema TV.
 The Marathi dubbed version of this movie was given to Shemaroo Marathibana.
 The Bengali dubbed version of this movie was given to Enterr10 Bangla.

 Netflix acquired the digital rights for streaming all languages of the film.